torvalds/linux/Documentation/core-api/entry.rst

 ensure that enter_from_user_mode() is called first on entry and exit_to_user_mode() is called last on exit.

 Do not nest syscalls.
-Nested systcalls will cause RCU and/or context tracking to print a warning.
+Nested syscalls will cause RCU and/or context tracking to print a warning.

 KVM